CUBoulder-IBG/ibg_rc_cheatsheet/README.md

 ### 1. Memory and CPU usage should be proportional.

 This principle is best demonstrated via example: the himem nodes `bnode0412`- `bnode0414` have 976gb of RAM and 64 logical cores each.
 For a job that requires 300gb of RAM, you'll want to request 300/976 * 64 ≈ 20 tasks (`--N 1 --mem 300gb --ntasks 20`; always request cpus in multiples of two, because of hyperthreading slurm will round up anyways).
 This helps maximize the amount of work we can accomplish simulatenously.
 E.g., if you were to submit 8 jobs requiring 10gb of RAM and 8 tasks each, you would be using all 64 cores (100% of cpu power) but only 80/976 gb of ram (8% of total memory), rendering the remaining RAM unusuable by anyone.
-Total memory and cpus vary by node, so you should consider which nodes are best for a given task an use the appropriate constraints (see 'View available nodes and their properties').
+Total memory and cpus vary by node, so you should consider which nodes are best for a given task and use the appropriate constraints (see 'View available nodes and their properties').

 ### 2. Use the preemptable QOS when possible